 Shear Wave Seismic Reflection to Map Fractures

 Basic Concept: Fracture zones can be detected using seismic shear wave reflection surveys.
 These surveys are conducted in much the same manner as compressional wave seismic reflection surveys, except that a shear wave source has to be used.
-One such source is called the Microvib and is shown in figure 95.
-The data are recorded using a standard seismograph (figure 114b) using shear wave geophones.
+Near-surface shear-wave seismic surveys typically employ horizontally polarized (SH) waves because they are more easily distinguished from compressional (P) waves, and they generally do not convert to P waves as readily as vertically polarized shear (SV) waves.
+SH waves are generated by inputting horizontal ground motion at the earth’s surface by striking a fixed object with good coupling to the ground from the side.
+This is accomplished using some combination of mass holding the object down and spikes holding it laterally stable.
+There are also SH sources (one called the Microvib and is shown in Figure 95).
+The data are recorded using a standard seismograph (Figure 114b) using shear wave geophones.

 Figure 95.
 The Microvib shear wave generator.
 (Bay Geophysical)